fizzed/stork/README.md

  - inputFiles: An array of input directories or files to compile in a single invocation.
 Defaults to ${basedir}/src/main/launchers

+ - attachArtifacts: If true the .tar.gz archive will be attached as an artifact to the maven build, installed to the local repository and deployed to the remote in the deploy phase.
+Defaults false

 ### Configuration file

 ```yaml